 Still, the new cast additions are promising — among them Denis O’Hare as the flamboyant vamp king of Mississippi — bringing the program up to a “Sopranos”-like 29 regular characters.
 There’s also further insight into Bill’s past and the elaborate vampire hierarchy.

 “True Blood” isn’t perfect by any means, but commercially speaking, it’s almost an ideal construct.
 As Ball has stated, HBO’s research testing found (in broad strokes, obviously) that women love its romance, and men tune in for the sex and violence.

-Like its mythical night-prowlers, once “Blood” sucks you in, its attraction is difficult to resist.
+Whatever its chemistry, the show surely knows how to go for the throat.
+And like its mythical night-prowlers, once “Blood” sucks you in, its attraction is awfully difficult to resist.